Our Journal is indexed by

 The Journal’s organisational structure

 The Journal has an Editor-in-chief, who is supported by an editorial team.
-This team currently consists of five editors.
+This team currently consists of four editors.
 The editors’ tasks regarding the peer review process are detailed below.
 Besides the editorial team, there is an eight-member editorial board.
 These members are requested by the Editor-in-chief for a period of three years.
 The supportive functions of the editorial board include:

 - recommending our Journal to authors for publication,